CrypticT1tan/iss-locator/README.md

 ## USAGE 🔧
 **Note:** Make sure your virtual environment is still activated while running this program.

-To start, click the "Browse Image File" button to open up your computer's file system.
-Then, select the image file you want to open.
-Your image will be displayed on the canvas.
-Click anywhere on the image to get the hex code and color of the clicked pixel.
-You can hold up to 6 hex codes/colors at once.

 When you are done with the program, you can deactivate the virtual environment with this command:
 ```bash